 Everyone likes something different, so I try to put out a variety of toppings to choose from.
 Ketchup, hot sauce, spicy mustard, and barbecue sauce are all good.
 Melted cheese is pretty tasty, too.
 It's even good with no toppings at all!

-In my recipe, the sausage is set inside a soft bun with grilled onions and peppers.
+In my recipe, the sausage is tucked inside a soft bun with grilled onions and peppers.
 You can also skip the roll and serve them over cooked rice or over pasta.

 Serve these up with sides of fried potatoes, your favorite summer sides like macaroni salad or potato salad, or buttered corn on the cob.